 Section 1.
 Term.
-The term of this Agreement shall be from October 1, 2016, through September 30, 2017.
+The term of this Agreement shall be October 1, 2018 through December 15, 2019.
+Unless otherwise approved by the County in writing, all Project services shall be completed by September 30, 2019.

 Section 2.
 Amendments.
-Amendments to this Agreement that do not require approval by the Board of County Commissioners (BCC), such as budget line item transfers, personnel changes and removal of special conditions, shall be submitted no later than forty-five (45) days prior to the end day of the Agreement.
-Amendments that require approval by the BCC shall be submitted no later than 60 days prior to the end date of this Agreement.
+Amendments to this Agreement that do not require approval by the Board of County Commissioners (BCC), such as budget line item transfers, personnel changes and removal of special conditions, shall be submitted to the Program Administrator no later than forty-five (45) days prior to the end day of the Agreement.
+Amendments that require approval by the BCC shall be submitted to the Program Administrator no later than 60 days prior to the end date of this Agreement.
 All amendment requests shall be submitted in writing on the Agency letterhead and shall provide an explanation as to why an amendment is being requested.